PISAresearch/pisa/12-watchtower-API.md

 	* [`u64`: `transaction_size`]
 	* [`u64`: `transaction_fee`]

-If `accountability` is being requested, the sending node:
+If `accountability` is being requested, the client:

 * MUST set `dispute_delta` to the CLTV value specified in the `commitment_transaction`.
 * MUST set `transaction_size` to the size of the serialized `justice_transaction`, in bytes.